- Director: Robert Zemeckis

 Those of us who are younger certainly have a lot to complain about when it comes to the Baby Boomer generation.
 They created a counterculture movement in the 1960s and then seemingly completely abandoned it in favor of corporatism.
 Instead of taking action to prevent planetary and societal issues, they became self-obsessed.
 They lucked into prosperity, took it for granted, and seem confused that later generations haven’t had the same luck.
 It is with that background that I come to Forrest Gump, which plays more than anything else ever made as a beatific greatest hits reel for Baby Boomers.
 Its protagonist is a blank slate, on whom our parents can project themselves.
 It starts and ends with an image of a feather, buffeted by the wind.
 This may work as a metaphor for Forrest himself, but it seems an extremely charitable reading of his generation as a whole, a connection the movie wants us to make.

 Gump was a huge success when it first hit cinemas in 1994, two years into the first Baby Boomer presidency.
 Its central character (Tom Hanks), has an IQ of 75 and speaks with a thick Alabaman accent.
 The story follows Forrest as he traipses through several decades of American history, using what were, at the time, groundbreaking special effects to insert Hanks directly into actual historical footage.
 Keep in mind, this was several decades before Deepfakes.
-He accidentally starts Elvis’ career, is at the University of Alabama (on a football scholarship) at the time of the controversy over the first Black student, goes to Vietnam, where he earns the Medal of Honor (pretty much by accident), joins the Ping-Pong team that went to China, starts a shrimp fishing company, which turns into a huge success (by accident) when all the other shrimp boats are destroyed by Hurricane Carmen, becomes a “gazillionaire,” but just sees the money as “one less thing to worry about” and is happy just mowing the football field at his local high school.
+He accidentally starts Elvis’ career, is at the University of Alabama (on a football scholarship) at the time of the controversy over the first Black student, goes to Vietnam, where he earns the Medal of Honor (pretty much by accident), joins the Ping-Pong team that Nixon sent to China, starts a shrimp fishing company, which turns into a huge success (by accident) when all the other shrimp boats are destroyed by Hurricane Carmen, becomes a “gazillionaire,” but just sees the money as “one less thing to worry about” and is happy just mowing the football field at his local high school.
 Throughout all of this, his story periodically intersects with that of his childhood sweetheart Jenny (Robin Wright), who becomes involved to a much greater degree with the 1960s counterculture movement, but eventually gets into hard drugs, gets hepatitis, and dies, though not before having (by accident) Forrest’s son (Haley Joel Osment, in his debut).

 All of this is scored to a selection of the most stereotypical music of the various time periods depicted that you can think of, which can be a fun jukebox experience if you don’t think about it too hard.
 The movie sure hasn’t.
 It’s directed by Robert Zemeckis, who has created some really great movies over the years (the Back to the Future trilogy, for one, which 100% should be the Zemeckis entry on the AFI Top 100 instead of this), but also a bunch of clunkers.
 For better or worse, he has spent his career seemingly more concerned with pushing the boundaries of filmmaking technology and special effects than he is with the particulars of his stories.
 In Who Framed Roger Rabbit? he combined live action with animation for the first time.
 In Death Becomes Her, he pioneered using digital effects to change the appearance of human actors.
 Then he became obsessed with using motion capture technology to animate his actors, starting with 2004’s The Polar Express.
 At one point he said he planned to make all his future movies using this technique.
 He has since gone away from this, however, and his upcoming movie The Witches, based on the novel by Roald Dahl, seems to mostly be live action if the trailer is any indication, though with plenty of CGI mice too.
 It hits HBO Max starting October 22.